SYSTEM ONLINE

 The Decision to Start From Scratch

+The plan was to get page two right, then generate the rest from it.
 What was supposed to take three days took considerably longer.
 New testimonials arrived mid-build.
-Last-minute layout changes came in.
-The WordPress team pushed updates to the staging pages that overwrote work already done.
-A custom tagging system had to be built just to track which sections were stable and which had been superseded by an upstream change.
+Layout changes came in.
+The WordPress team pushed updates to staging pages that overwrote work already done.
+A custom tagging system had to be built to track which sections were stable and which had been superseded.

 The Result

-On a 1920×1080 screen the page measures 432,406 pixels tall.
+On a 1920x1080 screen the page measures 432,406 pixels tall.

 The page is still live at go away bots.